Krimml Waterfalls: How to Best Experience Europe´s Highest Waterfall

 Public transport to Krimml is more limiting.
 The best connections are from Zell am See, from where both a train and a bus goes to Krimml.
 You can choose between:

 • The Pinzgauer local railway – A railway stretch of 53 km following the Salzach Valley between Zell am See and Krimml.
-Visited their website for the updated timetable and fares.
+Visit their website for the updated timetable and fares.

 • Regional Bus 670 – With many stops along the way, this bus takes about 1 h 20 mins to reach the Krimml Falls from Zell am See.
 Check out the timetable to see if it suits you.